elasticio/elasticio.github.io/content/_components/gspreadsheet-v2/index.md

  1. **Spreadsheet** - Spreadsheet name to make changes.
  2. **Worksheet** - Worksheet name of selected Spreadsheet to make changes.
  3. **Input Mode** - Options: First Row As Headers, Array Based.
-Default is First Row As Headers
+Default is First Row As Headers.
     * First Row As Headers (Default): generates input metadata based on values in first row cells.
     This method has few limitations:
         * There should be at least one value in first row;